josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧭_data_slip_to_narrative_spiral.md

 genocide‑prevention ethics; operational literacy; demographic risk.

 *Further media:*
-- [NoJustice covers ongoing alt-right X discourse around bans of Maccabi Tel Aviv, via TikTok](https://vm.tiktok.com/ZNRMaVFsc/) - *anyone in the UK framing critics as "the demands of the Islamists", is high risk for being closet antisemite, if the closet was made of glass.
+- [NoJustice covers ongoing alt-right X discourse around bans of Maccabi Tel Aviv, via TikTok](https://vm.tiktok.com/ZNRMaVFsc/) - *anyone in the UK using "the demands of the Islamists" framing for anything that isn't a list of demands from someone of that soecific political ideology, is high risk for being closet antisemite, if the closet was made of glass.
 Same orientalism, different target.*

 ---